- Knowledge base

 According to Van Stapele, in the case of the Ghetto Foundation this method has led to the discovery of the reasons behind the harassment of gang members by the police.
 Although gang members saw themselves as security guards for women in the community, these women often felt threatened.
 As a result, women reported these men to the police, which resulted in their harassment.
 By gaining a better understanding through this research method, the researchers were able to enact change: they bought yellow vests and registered themselves as private security with the police.
 This changed their relationship with the police and the women.
 Because of these type of changes, Van Stapele advocates for the CLRA method as, in her words, it is a “catalyst for durable change”.
 It also does more justice to the idea of interactive governance: this requires a better understanding of local power structures and empowering actors such as CBOs to change them.
 Hendriks supports this shift towards community-based evaluation methods, which is increasingly done by the AidsFonds.

 Researchers present were eager to link up with Ministry representatives to discuss how the ODA system can be improved in this regard.
-Van Stapele and Lorraine Nencel (VU University Amsterdam and researcher within the same consortium) asked if points of connection can be found between this research method challenging ODA systems and the constraints identified by Sijstermans.
+Van Stapele and Lorraine Nencel (VU University Amsterdam and principal researcher within the same consortium) asked if points of connection can be found between this research method challenging ODA systems and the constraints identified by Sijstermans.
 The seminar, thereby, addressed one of the key objectives of the INCLUDE research programme ‘New roles of CSOs for inclusive development’: to test if the assumptions of the MFA about the functioning of CSOs hold true, and how this understanding can help to formulate a new civil society policy framework from 2019 onwards.
 In this case, several assumptions identified by the research project have been (partly) debunked: CBOs can be capable organizations in their own right and do not always need professional partners to make a sustainable impact.

 Over the course of 2019, INCLUDE will continue these dialogues on the assumptions, problems and solutions underlying the civil society framework ‘Dialogue & Dissent’ of the Ministry of Foreign Affairs.
 Follow the INCLUDE website, newsletter and Twitter to stay up-to-date.